-Daniel Ribar is a multidisciplinary artist based in Detroit, Michigan.
+Daniel Ribar is a multidisciplinary artist living and working in Detroit, Michigan.

 Ribar believes we have more control over how we experience life and construct meaning than we often realize.
-Through his work, he encourages a rethinking of our default ways of processing and operating in the world around us.
+Through his work, he encourages a rethinking of our default ways of processing and engaging with the world.

-Leaning on the familiar and the habitual as avenues for discovery, his current work examines humanity through exploring the everyday and the known object.
-He investigates not only his reasoning and interactions with the world but also the experiences of others, drawing insight from observations in diverse settings—from gas station waiting lines to presidential campaign rallies, and everything in between.
+His current work examines humanity through the everyday and the known object.
+He investigates not only his own reasoning and interactions with the world but also the experiences of others, drawing insight from observations in diverse settings—from gas station waiting lines to presidential campaign rallies, and everything in between.

-Ribar holds a BFA from the College for Creative Studies and is currently pursuing an MFA at Cranbrook Academy of Art.
+Ribar holds a BFA from the College for Creative Studies and an MFA from Cranbrook Academy of Art.

-His work has been featured in publications such as The New York Times, Bloomberg Business, i-D, C41 Magazine, IGNANT, Fisheye Paris, and more.
+His work is included in the collection of the Cranbrook Art Museum in Bloomfield Hills, MI, and has also been featured in publications including The New York Times, Bloomberg Business, i-D, C41 Magazine, IGNANT, Fisheye Paris, and more.

 Education